leokleist/kostistsaprailis.github.io/_posts/2016-05-08-How-to-not-make-a-blog.md

 code tha seemed relevant.
 After a bit of back and forth and deleting what I thought was not needed/I didn't want on my blog I thought I was ready to go.

-The first problem encountered was that the blog would stubbornly not show any blog posts.
+The major problem I encountered was that the blog would stubbornly not show any blog posts.

+Turns out I was missing the paginate gem (Jekyll engine is based on ruby) and also two necessary config items.

+After a lot of search, and feedback from Google I managed to get it working.

 <strong>Note to self:</strong> Code on config files is usually necessay,
 do not delete without checking the outcome.

-Turns out I was missing the paginate gem (Jekyll engine is based on ruby) and also two necessary config items.

 The next challenge encountered was how to integrate a custom domain name.
 GithubPages already provide the [username].github.io url for the page, where [username] is your